ralt/spa/README.md

 # spa

-A website project to fill the needs of a nearly SPA (equivalent of PETA in France).
+A website project to fill the needs of a nearby SPA (animal shelters association).

 ## License